 Managing your hair color is a definite task during this pandemic time.
-But before you put out your first coloring kit order, here are some steps you may want to take before hand.
-Although all hair salons are closed at the moment yet its easy to reach out to your own colorist through social media or personal contact list and come up with a maintance plan.
-There is a lot that your hair colorist know about your hair and coloring than you.
-Yet its important to keep this step simple and don’t get over confidence by attempting at-home bleaching or highlighting.
+But before you put out your first coloring kit order, here are some steps you may want to take beforehand.
+Although all hair salons are closed at the moment yet it’s easy to reach out to your own colorist through social media or a personal contact list and come up with a maintenance plan.
+There is a lot that your hair colorist knows about your hair and coloring than you.
+Yet it’s important to keep this step simple and don’t get confidence by attempting at-home bleaching or highlighting.

-Here are some steps and tips you need to follow on how to maintain you hair color at home.
+Here are some steps and tips you need to follow on how to maintain your hair color at home.

 - Contact Your Colorist

-Its definitely important to get hang of your hair colorist before any kind of touch ups or correcting, they might be able to help you though a simple text or phone call plus their experienced advice will save you months of color correction with simple hacks.
+It’s definitely important to get hang of your hair colorist before any kind of touch-ups or correcting, they might be able to help you through a simple text or phone call plus their experienced advice will save you months of color correction with simple hacks.
 I find Color & Co is one way you can get professional colorist advice and customized color kits for your hair.

 - Learn How to Use an At-Home Hair Color Kit

-Although hair color kits seems to look very easy to use but dying your own hair needs that extra experience you need to learn.
-Its always best to follow few steps getting prepared before putting that color on your hair.
-Like tracing you hairline with Vaseline, use an old towel or cloth under the area your using the color and if possible ask for in home mates or partners to help you with application especially at the back sections of your head.
+Although hair color kits seem to look very easy to use but dying your own hair needs that extra experience you need to learn.
+It’s always best to follow a few steps to get prepared before putting that color on your hair.
+Like tracing your hairline with Vaseline, use an old towel or cloth under the area your using the color, and if possible ask for in-home mates or partners to help you with application especially at the back sections of your head.

 - Only Consider your Roots